-We stepped over the line, into a realm where we were not limited by God's morality.
-Finally, our fate was in our own hands now, and it scared the hell out of us.

-Boris' beet red face turned white.
-He was not used to being so reflective at times of urgency.
-For all his faults, Boris was a man of action.
+We stepped over the line, into a realm where we were not limited by God's morality. was in our own hands now, and it scared the hell out of us.
+Finally, our fate Chapter 4 Boris' beet red face turned white.
+He was not used to being so reflective at times of his faults, Boris was a man of action.
 He was now paralyzed.
-Terrorized with a secret that was far more horrifying than hunger, murder, or abandonment of a God who had guided his village for centuries.
+Terrorized with a secret thorrifying than hunger, murder, or abandonment of a God who had guided his village for hat was far more "And" Geoff said.

-"And..."
-Geoff said.
 "I need details.
-The U. S. State Department tells me OFFICIALLY that thousands of people are in danger of a new communicable disease.
-The unofficial story I get here is that it's a lot bigger than that.
+The U. S. State Department tells me On thousands of people are in danger of a new communicable disease.
+The unofficial story it's a lot bigger than that.
 You talk, I can fix it.
 You clam up, and I go back home.
 Let you Soviets destroy your own country while I watch my colleagues at home destroy mine."